-Our net tangible book value as of June 30, 2020 was US\$4.1 billion, or US\$1.37 per ordinary share on an as-converted basis as of that date and US\$ per ADS.
+Our net tangible book value as of September 30, 2020 was US\$6.9 billion, or US\$2.04 per ordinary share on an as-converted basis as of that date and US\$6.11 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting net tangible book value per ordinary share on an as-converted basis, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$ per class A ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Because the class A ordinary shares and class B ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all issued and outstanding ordinary shares, including class A ordinary shares and class B ordinary shares.
+Dilution is determined by subtracting net tangible book value per ordinary share and the additional proceeds we will receive from this offering from the assumed offering price per ordinary share, after deducting underwriting discounts and commissions and estimated offering expenses payable by

-Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, which is the midpoint of the estimated initial public offering price range shown on the front cover of this prospectus, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been US\$, or US\$ per ordinary share and US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
-The following table illustrates such dilution:
+Without taking into account any other changes in such net tangible book value after September 30, 2020, other than to give effect to the estimated net proceeds we will receive from the issuance and sale of 35,400,000 ADSs in this offering at the offering price of US\$58.00 per ADS after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2020 would have been US\$2.56 per outstanding ordinary share, or US\$7.67 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.52 or 25.49% per ordinary share, or US\$1.56 or 25.53% per ADS, to our existing shareholders and an immediate dilution in net tangible book value of US\$16.77 or 86.76% per ordinary share, or US\$50.33 or 86.78% per ADS, to investors purchasing ADSs in this offering.